ehumairsaeed/CyberSecureChallenge/README.md

 ## 👤 Creator

 Created by **Umair Saeed**, an aspiring cybersecurity professional with a strong passion for ethical hacking, digital safety, and cyber hygiene awareness.
 This project was developed as part of the **CyberSecure Challenge** organized by **Saint Louis University**, aiming to promote secure online behavior and educate users on real-world cyber threats.
-Through creative infographics and user-friendly content, [Your Name] strives to make cybersecurity knowledge accessible, practical, and impactful.
+Through creative infographics and user-friendly content, Umair Saeed strives to make cybersecurity knowledge accessible, practical, and impactful.

 ## 📬 Contact